-This new development, due to launch Autumn 2017, will feature approximately 30 three and four bedroom homes in the picturesque village of Lydden, near Dover.
+This new development, due to launch mid to late 2018, will feature approximately 30 three and four bedroom homes in the picturesque village of Lydden, near Dover.
 All homes will feature Pentland Homes’ high quality specification throughout, from designer kitchens to spacious en suite bathrooms.

 Click here to register your interest